sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Extract date time field
 -----------------------
-It extract date time field using date time field extract Node.
+It extract year and month field from date time field of timestamp using date time field extract Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^